BellaTatts/Digital-writing-folio/Week 4.md

 It was an interesting read that took the concept of identity and turned it into something much more than that.
 It was both vulgar and nessassary as it devles into the physce of how we view ourselves and our internal organs.
 Not just visually but how we interact with and majorly overlook them.
 I tohught the use of hypertext was well done as it was succinet in moving between the different parts without having too much overlap.
 I thought it also smart that she used images to make it clear which part you were at, paritucarly if you were just gonig throguh the hypertext links.
 For my own work, I would like to make clear distinctions between certain parts, particuarly the beginning and the ending.
 Since I am working on the vine and the fish which is a scroll animation, I am considering using the same medium in my own work.

-looked at twine and what it is.

-looked at how to chnage the story style sheet

 #### Practical Assignment 2 planning

 For a brief definition of scroll animation: "It is a common UX pattern on the web.
 These are animations that are linked to the scroll position of a scroll container.
 This means that as you scroll up or down, the linked animation scrubs forward or backward in direct response."

 Idea/Concept: A Futuristic look into AI in a world without life.
 I am looking at ideas of how I could fit the scroll animation into my work.
 Since I am considering looking at The Vine and the Fish as my example for assignment 1, I have been researching how to work with it with CSS.
 I am not quite confident with the overall coding part, but I have been looking at videos like down below to help translate some of the language.
-Although twine does have many good elements too that might actually fit better, if i want the story to b more interactive. https://www.youtube.com/watch?v=UmzFk68Bwdk
+Although twine does have many good elements too that might actually fit better, if i want the story to be more interactive. https://www.youtube.com/watch?v=UmzFk68Bwdk